Doncic scores 33, powers Mavericks past Pelicans, 118-97

 TIP-INS

-Pelicans: Lonzo Ball was 2 of 10 from 3-point range. … Coach Alvin Gentry is trying to solve his team’s end-of-game woes.
+Pelicans: Lonzo Ball was 2 of 10 from 3-point range. .
+Gentry is trying to solve his team’s end-of-game woes.
 “We have a tendency to fall off, especially in the last six minutes of the game.
 It’s almost as if we play isolation basketball.
-We’ve got to get away from that.” … Gentry marveled at Doncic’s wise-beyond-his-years game.
+We’ve got to get away from that.” .
+Gentry marveled at Doncic’s wise-beyond-his-years game.
 “He’s been doing this since he was 15 years old.
 He’s been playing with grown men.
 He was European player of the year when he was 18.”

 UP NEXT